 - what we can affect in the clinic (muscle length/flexibility, education of gait)

 - what you can do at home to rehabilitate and prevent further flare-ups (targeted strength work, exercise modification, training load modification).

 Of these, the biggest positive effect you can have is adherence to a well-structured rehabilitation programme.

-Prevention Tip #3 is to be accurate and consistent with your rehabilitation!
+Be accurate and consistent with your rehabilitation!
 Improving mid foot strength is vital to controlling navicular drop, though it is not uncommon to address hip strength/control at the same time as reduced control of hip internal rotation will incorrectly position the foot on ground contact, negatively influencing the rate and timing of pronation.

 A simple and effective exercise to both rehabilitate a symptomatic leg and prehabilitate an asymptomatic leg is banded arch corrections.
 All you need is a looped exercise or strength band attached to something sturdy (foot of the bed, radiator).
 The band will pull you into eversion (flat foot), whilst you action the foot into inversion (neutral/arched foot).
 It’s really important to control the motion smoothly and slowly back down to the flat foot position; this eccentric (muscle lengthening under load) load causes the tissue damage leading to the MTSS pain symptom, and this exercise aims to improve the load tolerance of this action.
 Also of high importance is to maintain contact with the floor through the ball of the big toe; we are aiming at tibialis posterior load rather than toe flexors!

 See the video of the exercise on our YouTube channel here!